Mishalto/std_list/README.md

 # My Linked List

-This is my own implementation of a template-based doubly linked list.
+This is my own implementation of a template-based doubly linked list, without using `std`.

 ## Features & Tools Used